MusicDataset/md_homepage/content/musics/s/SonataNo.24inF-sharpMajorOp.78(2)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata No. 24 in F-sharp Major Op.
+title: Sonata No. 24 in F-sharp Major Op.
 78 (2)
 description: This is the description for Sonata No. 24 in F-sharp Major Op.
 78 by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]